erwinmareto/project-setup/README.md

 If your code does not pass the ESlint check(`next lint`), read the errors carefully and fix the code (_this is going to be a real pain_)

+It will also run `next build` before pushing. **If your has any error, It will not pass `next build` therefore your code will not be pushed.**